MouriNaruto/MouriNaruto/ReadMe.md

 Status: Working In Progress

-Current, I have released NanaZip 6.0 Preview 1.
-Starting with NanaZip 6.0, the NanaZip project is governed by multiple Benevolent Dictators For Life who make final decisions by reaching an agreement offline.
+First, NanaZip has a brand new official website.

 Many things happened, but still something I need still to push.

-I find it's necessary to synchronize GUI part to the latest 7-Zip mainline to reduce the security issues.
+I want to synchronize NanaZip File Manager part to the latest 7-Zip mainline to reduce the security issues.
+Also, I want to rewrite the context menu support.

 I hope I can add the support for extracting compressed files from the .NET Single File Application bundles, but I need to finish the decoder and encoder